-Friday’s WannaCry ransomware attacks were a global shock with 150 countries hit and hundreds of aftershocks as employees around the world logged on to infected devices to start their work week.
-The attack also highlighted just how large the endpoint blind spots are within global enterprises and government organizations…
+The WannaCry ransomware attacks of 2017 were a global shock with 150 countries hit and hundreds of aftershocks as employees around the world logged on to infected devices to do their work in the days that followed.
+The attack, and other ransomware attacks before and since, highlighted just how large the endpoint blind spots are within global enterprises and government organizations…

 The companies targeted and most heavily impacted by the WannaCry attack have a dark endpoint problem.
 Hackers knew there were hundreds of thousands of unpatched devices.
 They targeted them with WannaCry, and it spread like wildfire.

 The current state of endpoint security means that organizations must be more proactive when it comes to securing data and responding to attacks – and that includes greater visibility into endpoint controls.

 If organizations had the visibility into all their devices and knew about the presence and health of patch management and endpoint security applications, they would be able to proactively minimize risk, and develop resilient isolation strategies to protect the rest of their network from attack if the worst were to happen.

 For those organizations impacted by the attacks, early detection, faster communication, and rapid containment are critical.
 It is also important to consider the attack vectors for WannaCry and many other worm malware strains when thinking about prevention and remediation.

 Flying Blind – and How to Get Better Visibility

 How do you spot and react to an infection before it spreads and starts wreaking havoc across your organization when you can’t see the problem?